sammuelyee/docs/faqs.md

 A new map view happens everytime a map is shown.
 In a very simple way: map views count how many times your map has been visited, regardless of if it was shown in your public CartoDB page, in the CartoDB Editor, or if the map was embedded in your own site.

-### How can I know how many map views has a specific map?
+### How can I know how many map views a specific map has?

 In the "Maps" page you can find graphs of the individual map views for each of your published maps.
 You're also able to see the number of likes your map has next to its heart icon.
 The datasets your map uses also show their number of likes when viewed in your "Datasets" page.
 From there you can also sort your datasets by number of visits by clicking on the jagged line icon near the "New Dataset" button.

 ### I'm a student/researcher, do you offer discounts for education?

 In CartoDB we have a special pricing for academic purposes.
 We offer a FREE Academy plan that allows you to have unlimited tables, as well as a discount of 20% on the rest of our plans.
-Pricing page for education can be found [here]({{ '/industries/education-and-research/' | prepend: site.cartodb-baseurl }}).
+The pricing page for education can be found [here]({{ '/industries/education-and-research/' | prepend: site.cartodb-baseurl }}).

-### Which are the special plans for journalism of CartoDB?
+### Are there special plans for journalist and news media on CartoDB?

 If you are a journalist and you have special needs for CartoDB, let us know at sales@cartodb.com